Class of Heroes: Class of Heroes 2

 is the sequel to Class of Heroes released in Japan on June 24, 2009, and includes more jobs and majors for the characters.
 A Kickstarter project was initiated by MonkeyPaw Games and Gaijinworks to fund the localization and the production of the sequel's limited edition.
 Although the project did not fund, MonkeyPaw and Gaijinworks promised to continue the translation and release the game digitally with the game set to be released on PSN in mid 2013, and have started a signup to gauge interest on a possible limited physical release, which would also include a code to obtain the game digitally.
 The campaign proved successful, with 2700 signing up and even more people pre-ordering the game when the pre-sale started.
 About 200 physical copies were made available through the Canadian online shop Video Games Plus, the rest of the production run being exclusive to those who had pre-ordered via the Gaijinworks website until May 12, 2013.
 The copies sold at VGP are limited to one copy per customer and also do not come with download codes for digital copies.
 Also, fans could vote for the cover artwork used for the physical release, with people who had backed the unsuccessful Kickstarter campaign getting a special cover different from that of the copies pre-ordered on the website.
 The physical release had to be delayed when players of the digital version that was released on June 4, 2013, reported several bugs.
 The bugs were later fixed in an update to the digital version on October 15, 2013, and the UMD release started shipping in the same month.
 A remaster of the game is currently under development.

 Class of Heroes 2G

 A port of Class of Heroes 2 entitled was released on July 15, 2010, in Japan for the PlayStation 3.
 The port includes more dungeons, skills, party members, and also full voice acting for the characters.
 A North American PSN release is in the works as well as an extremely limited physical release which came out in December 2014.
 As with the previous game, a few hundred physical copies were made available through the Canadian online shop Video Games Plus, with the rest of the production run being exclusive to those who had pre-ordered via the Gaijinworks website.
 The digital release came to the US PlayStation Network (PSN) on June 2, 2015.
+Remaster Edition, was released worldwide for the Steam PC on April 26, 2024.